 Topic this Overlaps Least With: Races and DNA (0.00144)

 One of the disappointing things about this model was how it handled pragmatism.
-Most model runs ended up with a very nice pragmatism topic, that gave you a very clear sense of the rise and fall of pragmatism in the different journals.
+Most model runs ended up with a very nice pragmatism topic, that gave a very clear sense of the rise and fall of pragmatism in the different journals.
 This model did not.
-James primarily ended up in the previous topic, Pierce was all over the place, but primarily in Universals and Particulars, and Dewey is here.
-So we don’t get a single clear look at where pragmatism goes.
+James primarily ended up in the previous topic, Pierce was all over the place, but primarily in universals and particulars, and Dewey is here.
+There isn’t a single clear look at where pragmatism goes.

-And this topic involves as much looking back at Dewey as it does original work.
+This topic also involves as much looking back at Dewey as it does original work.
 Of course in philosophy that’s sometimes a distinction without a difference; plenty of Kantians do exegetical work that is continuous with their work defending ethical conclusions.
-But still, it’s not great that the closest we get to a pragmatism topic is one that feels as much like a history of pragmatism topic as it does one that reflects pragmatism being done the ‘first time around’.
+But still, it’s not great that the closest we get to a pragmatism topic is one that feels as much like a history of pragmatism topic as it does one that reflects pragmatism being done the “first time around”.

 This paper is concerned with the reasons for the emergence and dominance of analytic philosophy in America.
 It closely examines the contents of, and changing editors at, The Philosophical Review, and provides a perspective on the contents of other leading philosophy journals.
 It suggests that analytic philosophy emerged prior to the 1950s in an environment characterized by a rich diversity of approaches to philosophy and that it came to dominate American philosophy at least in part due to its effective promotion by The Philosophical Review’s editors.
 Our picture of mid-twentieth-century American philosophy is different from existing ones, including those according to which the prominence of analytic philosophy in America was basically a matter of the natural affinity between American philosophy and analytic philosophy and those according to which the political climate at the time was hostile towards non-analytic approaches.
 Furthermore, our reconstruction suggests a new perspective on the nature of 1950s analytic philosophy.
 (Katsav and Vaesen 2017, 772)

-The short version is that there was a change in management at the Philosophial Review in the late 1940s, and after that what had been a flourishing diversity of approaches was narrowed down, and the Review only published papers that met with the approval of the analytically inclined editors.
+The short version is that there was a change in management at the Philosophial Review in the late 1940s, and after that, what had been a flourishing diversity of approaches was narrowed down, and the Review only published papers that met with the approval of the analytically inclined editors.
 But the short version is a bit of a bad simplification of their view.
 For one thing, they note that one kind of pragmatism, the kind of scientific pragmatism associated with Dewey, continued well after the analytic takeover.
-Relatedly, you don’t really see a fall away in this topic at Philosophical Review around 1948.
+Relatedly, a fall away in this topic isn’t seen at Philosophical Review until around 1948.
 For another thing, they note that through the early 1950s, some papers that were more representative of the old style of Review articles were getting through.
-This wasn’t the hard crackdown on disliked subjects that we see Gilbert Ryle execute at Mind.
-And for another thing, ‘analytic’ is possibly not quite the right term for what takes over in the 1950s.
-Max Black is unambiguously an analytic philosopher, though a lot of the other folks who play signature roles, especially Norman Malcolm, have somewhat more difficult relationships to what we’d now call analytic philosophy.
+This wasn’t the hard crackdown on some subjects that Gilbert Ryle executed at Mind.
+And for another thing, “analytic” is possibly not quite the right term for what takes over in the 1950s.
+Max Black is unambiguously an analytic philosopher, though a lot of the other folks who play signature roles, especially Norman Malcolm, have somewhat more difficult relationships to what would now be called analytic philosophy.

-But the most relevant point for us is that if they’re right, there should be a topic that is a big part of Philosophical Review up until the late 1940s, then falls away very rapidly.
-And there should be; but in this model there isn’t.
-That’s not because Katsav and Vaesen are wrong though; it’s an idiosyncracy of this particular model.
-It was very common when I was building different models to see topics that looked exactly like what you’d expect if you’d read Katsav and Vaesen and believed their analysis.
-Rather than walking through a whole new model to show you that though, I’m going to look at some of the underlying data that supports their view.
+But the most relevant point is that if they’re right, there should be a topic that is a big part of Philosophical Review up until the late 1940s, then falls away very rapidly.
+And there should be, but in this model there isn’t.
+That’s not because Katsav and Vaesen are wrong though; it’s an idiosyncrasy of this particular model.
+It was very common when I was building different models to see topics that looked exactly like what would be expected if Katsav and Vaesen were correct.
+Rather than walking through a whole new model though, I’m going to look at some of the underlying data that supports their view.

-As a methodological note, I found the words that I’m about to focus on by building a small LDA model for just Mind, Philosophical Review and Journal of Philosophy for the mid-century years, and looking for topics where Philosophical Review stopped publishing around the time Katsav and Vaesen focus on.
+As a methodological note, I found the words that I’m about to focus on by building a small LDA model for just Mind, Philosophical Review, and the Journal of Philosophy for the midcentury years and looking for topics where Philosophical Review stopped publishing around the time Katsav and Vaesen focus on.
 And then I looked at the keywords for those topics.
 That’s to say, the words I’m about to talk about were not selected at random.
 But the data about them does, I think, show that something distinctive happened at the Review around the middle of the century.

-What I’m going to do is show you how often a bunch of words appeared in those three journals, i.e., Mind, Philosophical Review and Journal of Philosophy, between 1930 and 1970.
-The words were chosen to give you a sense of what kinds of things the Review published articles about before 1950, but didn’t publish about after 1950.
+What I’m going to do is show how often a bunch of words appeared in those three journals (i.e., Mind, Philosophical Review, and Journal of Philosophy), between 1930 and 1970.
+The words were chosen to give a sense of what kinds of things the Review published articles about before 1950 but didn’t publish about after 1950.
 This whole book has been based around using very fancy models to compute that kind of thing from the word frequencies.
-But sometimes it helps to just look at the word frequencies (or in this case the word counts) themselves.
+But sometimes it helps to just look at the word frequencies (or, in this case, the word counts) themselves.